divinites/oauth-mail/README.md

 - v.
 0.3.5 correct some minor errors
 - v.
 0.4.0 add YAML support (still working on it)
 - v.
 0.4.1 accepted by package control channel
+- v.
+0.6.6 reconstruct the code and support username/password authentication

 ## Thanks: